Session 3 - Module A: Advanced Orchestration Patterns¶

 }

-def _analyze_agent_requirements(self, state: AdvancedWorkflowState) -> List[Dict[str, Any]]:
+def _analyze_data_processing_agent_requirements(self, state: AdvancedWorkflowState) -> List[Dict[str, Any]]:

 requirements = []

-# Analyze task queue for agent needs
+# Analyze data batch queue for agent needs

-task_queue = state.get("task_queue", [])
+data_batch_queue = state.get("data_batch_queue", [])

-for task in task_queue:
+for batch in data_batch_queue:

-task_type = task.get("type", "general")
+batch_type = batch.get("type", "general")

-complexity = task.get("complexity", "medium")
+complexity = batch.get("complexity", "medium")

-if task_type == "research" and complexity == "high":
+if batch_type == "streaming" and complexity == "high":

 requirements.append({

-"task_description": task.get("description", ""),
+"task_description": batch.get("description", ""),

-"capabilities_needed": [AgentCapability.RESEARCH],
+"capabilities_needed": [DataProcessingCapability.DATA_INGESTION],

 })

-elif task_type == "analysis":
+elif batch_type == "validation":

 requirements.append({

-"task_description": task.get("description", ""),
+"task_description": batch.get("description", ""),

-"capabilities_needed": [AgentCapability.ANALYSIS],
+"capabilities_needed": [DataProcessingCapability.DATA_VALIDATION],

 })

-# Check for coordination needs
+# Check for coordination needs in data processing

 if len(requirements) > 2: